I wrote about my concerns in a few forum posts but always used to be “careful” in criticizing.

 If the new “system” comes and the first and last 2% don’t count, plus all 2+ years old votes are skipped and the older votes won’t count the same as new votes JED will come to a certain point of being useless.

 The point is when a big part of extensions fall under the 5 vote’s threshold or just a handful of votes are determining the quality of an extension.
-MY conclusion:

 If I am going through JED I see many developers who stopped caring about their extensions.

 If I am talking to developers I just hear complaints that they have lost 50% of their votes.